 Closer to home, as new, innovative models of intentional community pop up, we need to make sure we’re staying connected to what’s going on and responding to the evolving needs and aspirations of different groups.
 Many new groups form spontaneously without knowledge of the larger movement and history of intentional community.
 Some are hesitant to associate themselves with groups that might give people the wrong impression; others are excited to find they have allies out in the world.
 Networks are only as powerful as the people and organizations that make them up.
 The FIC has developed a strong network over the years, but we need to keep strengthening it.
 We need to make sure we’re offering a mutually beneficial relationship.
 We need to do a better and better job of providing products and services that support the development of intentional communities and cooperative culture, and find the allies we need to build our capacity to make a bigger impact in the world.

 And, it’s time the world knew!
 Intentional communities have been getting more media attention recently.
 In the last year, Twin Oaks has been visited by Al Jazeera America, Yahoo!
 News, CNN.com, and ABC Nightline News, all of which gave positive (if at times patronizing) spins on the community and lifestyle.
 Societal awareness of the global problems facing humanity is on the rise and people are looking for solutions.
 We certainly don’t have all the answers, but we have important pieces of the puzzle and we have a responsibility to share what we’ve learned.

 The FIC’s mission is to support and promote the development of intentional communities and the evolution of cooperative culture.
 As I transition into the role of Executive Director, I have two questions for you: What can the FIC do for you?
 What can you do for the FIC?
 We all want to change the world.
 It’s going to take a community effort.

-Sky Blue is incoming Executive Director of the Fellowship for Intentional Community.
+Sky Blue is incoming Executive Director of the Foundation for Intentional Community.
 Reach him at [email protected].